JupiterOne/integration-template/README.md

    The `.env` file is loaded into `process.env` before the integration code is executed.
-This file is not required should you configure the environment another way. `.gitignore` is configured to to avoid commiting the `.env` file.
+This file is not required should you configure the environment another way. `.gitignore` is configured to avoid committing the `.env` file.

 ### Running the integration